SilverDecisions/SilverDecisions/README.md

 ## User testing guide

-* Versions ready for user testing will be clearly tagged in git repository (please do not submit bugs for development versions)
-* You can use `index.html` in `demo` directory to perform tests (in versions tagged for testing everything will be properly biult)
+* You can use `index.html` in `docs` directory to perform tests.
+Master contains current production version of SilverDecisions (and this version is served on the website), dev branch, if ahead of master, contains a development version.
 * Submit atomic comments using GitHub issues
 * Label usage guide: